yuzomatoba/soccer-teams/README.md

 It was ensured that the express was executed and the app listened through the port the enviroment variables;

 :three: Front-end:
+The Front-end was built by the teachers.

+:four: Docker:
+The docker compose command had the responsability to gather all the containers (Back-end, Front-end and Database) and take them up through the "npm run compose:up" command;